freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-html-foundations/links-and-images-question-d.md

 </body>
 ```

-Open the index file in a browser and click on the about link to make sure it is all wired together correctly.
-Clicking the link should go to the about page you just created.
+Open the `index.html` file in a browser and click on the about link to make sure it is all wired together correctly.
+Clicking the link should go to the `about` page you just created.

-This works because the index and about page are in the same directory.
-That means you can simply use its name (`about.html`) as the link’s href value.
+This works because the `index` and `about` page are in the same directory.
+That means you can simply use its name (`about.html`) as the link’s `href` value.

 But you will usually want to organize your website directories a little better.
 Normally you would only have the `index.html` at the root directory and all other HTML files in their own directory.

 Create a directory named `pages` within the `odin-links-and-images` directory and move the `about.html` file into this new directory.

-Refresh the index page in the browser and then click on the about link.
+Refresh the `index` page in the browser and then click on the `about` link.
 It will now be broken.
-This is because the location of the about page file has changed.
+This is because the location of the `about` page file has changed.

-To fix this, you just need to update the about link `href` value to include the `pages/` directory since that is the new location of the about file relative to the index file.
+To fix this, you just need to update the `about` link `href` value to include the `pages/` directory since that is the new location of the `about.html` file relative to the `index.html` file.

 ```html
 <body>